The Achilles' Heel of LLMs: How Altering a Handful of Neurons Can Cripple Language Abilities: Appendix

 \subsection{Perplexity Measurement and Language Capability Analysis}

-Motivated by the lesion study paradigm \citep{VAIDYA2019}, this paper investigates how to locate critical neurons and their impacts on the quality and coherence of LLM outputs.
+This paper investigates how to locate critical neurons and their impacts on the quality and coherence of LLM outputs.
 As a foundation for this investigation, we first introduce the perplexity-based protocol for evaluating output quality.

 For a given input sequence $\mathbf{x} = (x_1, x_2, \ldots, x_T)$ with $T$ tokens, the perplexity of a language model $M$ is defined as the exponentiated average negative log-likelihood \citep{pascual-etal-2021-plug-play}: